rodrigolaa/marketing_etl_project/README.md

-# AWS CHALLENGE - Airflow DAG for Attribution Analysis
+# Haensel AMS - Airflow DAG for DE Challenge

-This project is an Airflow DAG implementation designed to process and analyze attribution data.
+This project is an Airflow DAG implementation designed to process and analyze marketing customer journey data.
 The DAG extracts data from a PostgreSQL database, processes it, and performs API calls for customer journey analysis.
 It then generates a channel report and saves the results back to the database.

 ## Table of Contents
 1. [Overview](#overview)